mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Katagiri**: It is called “right”, but that *right* is not the concept of right opposed to wrong.
 That is called *sat dharma* in Sanskrit. *Sat* means right or correct, but that *sat* means *supreme* right, beyond our common sense, so-called right or wrong.
 The same applies to *impure*.
 So temporarily we can use the term *right*, but it’s not “right” in the usual sense.

 So if you practice continually like this, very naturally it is *right*, it is true human bodies.
-That’s why very naturally you grow.
-You grow and your life is bigger.
+That’s why very naturally you grow, and your life is deeper.

-**Same person**: *[Unintelligible]* somebody wanted to be a very good thief, and he needed calmness while doing the job robbing the bank or something.
-Then they can do zazen for doing those kind of, in a moral sense, bad things.
+**Same person**: [If] somebody wanted to be a very good thief, and he needed calmness while doing the job robbing the bank or something, then they can do zazen for doing those kind of, in a moral sense, bad things.
 But is doing shikan zazen, as you explained, or sweeping the floor, is there the same meaning or do you first have to have a direction to doing those?

 **Katagiri**: Yeah, it’s a good question. *[He laughs.]*